ZhnYng/Netflix-Clone/README.md

 # Netflix Clone

-A Netflix clone built with Express.js, React, TailwindCSS, featuring authentication and input validation with Express.
+A Netflix clone built with Express.js, React, TailwindCSS, featuring authentication and input validation with Express validator.

 ## Table of Contents
 - [Features](#features)